 I was born in Tianjin, P. R. China.
-You can guess my birthday, as well
+You can solve for my birthday,

-as my wife's, by solving the following math problem.
-The solution is
+as well as my wife's, by conquering the following cute puzzle.
+The puzzle was

-My father, Runchu Zhang, is a full professor at the School of Mathematical Sciences, Nankai University, Tianjin, and at the School of Mathematics and Statistics, Northeast Normal University, Changchun, China.
-My mother, Yunru Xiao, is a retired professor from the School of Economics at Nankai, specializing in Insurance and Risk Management.
-My sister, Xi Zhang, obtained her Ph.D. in Statistics from Columbia University and is now a financial analyst on Wall Stret.
+My father, Runchu Zhang, was a full professor at the School of Mathematical Sciences, Nankai University, Tianjin, and at the School of Mathematics and Statistics, Northeast Normal University, Changchun, China.
+My mother, Yunru Xiao, was a professor from the School of Economics at Nankai, specializing in Insurance and Risk Management.
+My sister, Xi Zhang, obtained her Ph.D. in Statistics from Columbia University and is now financial analyst in the US.

 Recreational interestsI enjoy all kinds of sports involving the use of a racket (or bat, but not the one in baseball).
 In particular, I like to play badminton.
 If time allows, I would play regularly at drop-in badminton in the SFU East Gym.
 I feel somewhat obliged to play table tennis and have always enjoyed playing against my students.
 Three years ago, my main hobby was volleyball, having been pulled in by my wife, and we played regularly on a semi-competitive basis.
 Now our team was disassembled and I have not played much in three years.
 I start to do drop-ins at the SFU gym as well.

 If I did not have to purchase all the life's necessities, I'd spend all my money to travel.
 My dream job is not professor at a university but a photographer for the National Geographic Magazine.
 OK, here my wife might object to that since she does not think I know how to take good photographs.
 Technically, she is better than me right now but I am much better at "capturing the moment"!
 High on my list in terms of travel destinations include Cuba, Brazil, and the Serengeti National Park, as I have always had a great fascination about animals.